Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 # Results:

-Have a look at the **wiki**, where you can find results (on my personal computer), as well as some considerations on the different benchmarks and on optimizations implemented.
+Have a look at the **wiki**, where you can find results obtained on my personal computer, as well as some considerations on the different benchmarks and on optimizations implemented.